 As the COVID-19 pandemic continues to grip the nation and cause unprecedented numbers of Americans to become very ill, health care providers, first responders, families and other individuals in the medical community are experiencing extreme stress on many levels.
 How they respond can be critical to their own health and well-being.
-The views and perspectives shared in this article are based on information from a webinar recorded on April 1, 2020 and has been edited and condensed for clarity and accuracy.
-This presentation was hosted by Harvard Medical School (HMS) and moderated by Ajay Singh, MBBS, FRCP, MBA, senior associate dean for Postgraduate Medical Education at HMS and a nephrologist at the Brigham and Women’s Hospital.
+The following article is an excerpt from a webinar conducted on April 1, 2020 moderated by Ajay Singh, MBBS, FRCP, MBA, senior associate dean for Postgraduate Medical Education at HMS and a nephrologist at the Brigham and Women’s Hospital.

 With frontline workers in hospitals around the nation coping with an extreme threat posed by the new coronavirus (COVID-19) that would have been unimaginable just a few weeks ago, how they are managing the resulting stress — and the related physical and mental health risks — was the focus of a recent webinar presented by Luana Marques, PhD, director of community psychiatry at Massachusetts General Hospital and nationally recognized expert in Cognitive Behavioral Treatment (CBT).
 Marques shared her observations on the impact of COVID-19 on essential health care workers.
 She also offered some suggestions based on the science of anxiety to help people strengthen their resiliency in the face of such uncertainty and suffering.